Snowmaking Components and Costs at Sleepy Hollow Inn, Ski and Bike Center

 Like many snowmaking operations, there is a lot to go wrong.
 We have buried our own snowguns (when the wind shifts overnight, you can wake up to the sled of your gun under 3 or 4 feet of heavy wet snow).
 I’ve then broken the sleds when trying to push it out with the pisten bully.
 We’ve had frozen pipes… These often take a lot of time to diagnose where the freeze is, and then if it is fixable it takes a lot of time with a torch to unfreeze.
 Sometimes the metal pipe bursts with frozen water (we lost a 130′ section of metal pipe with the entire pipe froze accidentally in 2017).
 My favorite recent story (from 2018)… I was trying to get past a snow whale on the snowmobile (big snow pile created when gun left running for 8+ hours in one place).
 I got partially over the whale, slid off the side of the trail, and got the snowmobile stuck in a ditch… I goosed the throttle several times and spun the track of the snowmobile to try to get unstuck… I didn’t even realize I was directly over the air line when I did this, and sure enough the studded track of the snowmobile clawed right through the air line.
 Compressed air started hissing out, and after a few swear words and an ill fated repair attempt, I had to shut down all 4 guns that night due to no air pressure.
 The next day I was able to repair the section by splicing in a 2′ new pipe section.
 Live and learn.

-Another story from 2019… Dave accidentally hooked a snowmaking hose on the back of the snowmobile groomer… The hose pulled the water hydrant out of the 6″ metal pipe and a nice water geyser happened!
+Another story from 2019… Dave accidentally hooked a snowmaking hose while he was grooming a trail with our ATV groomer.
+The hose pulled the water hydrant out of the 6″ metal pipe and a nice water geyser happened!
 Luckily the hydrant broke off above the fitting, so we were able to get in there with a pipe wrench, remove the remaining hydrant section from the 6″ pipe, and thread in another water hydrant.
 The whole repair took only about an hour.

 Old posts below…